Robust Predictive Motion Planning by Learning Obstacle Uncertainty: Learning Obstacle Uncertainty

 \subsubsection{Comparison Between Different Methods for Learning the Intended Control Set}

-The performance of formulation \eqref{LP:quansetonline} for learning the intended control set of the obstacle is compared with the original formulation \eqref{LP:quanset}, the moving-horizon (MH) method that fixes $|\mathcal{I}_t^s| = L$ (see Section~\ref{sec: moving horizon approach}), and the rigid tube (RT) method \cite{gao2023robust}.
-Suppose that the intended control set of a dynamic system is learned by observing the longitudinal and lateral accelerations in the ground coordinate system.
-The system takes the control action from a bounded but unknown set $\tilde{\mathbb{U}}_t^s$ with unknown distribution, and its admissible control set $\mathbb{U}_t^s$ is overly estimated as a regular hexagon.
-The results are shown in Fig.~\ref{fig: set with different samples}, and the computation time is summarized in Table~\ref{Table_set_est_com_time}.
-The analyses through Fig.~\ref{fig: set with different samples} and Table~\ref{Table_set_est_com_time} reflect that the result by \eqref{LP:quansetonline} closely aligns with the original formulation \eqref{LP:quanset}, yet requires less computation time.
-Compared to the RT method that tends to overestimate certain areas, the learned set by \eqref{LP:quansetonline} is less conservative.
-It also surpasses the accuracy of the MH method, which tends to underestimate the set.
-Notably, the learned set expands when the number of samples increases, while the computation time remains in the same order.
-This implies an enhanced robustness of the result without compromising computational performance.
+The performance of the online recursion~\eqref{LP:quansetonline} and the moving-horizon (MH) method for learning the intended control set of the obstacle is compared with the original formulation \eqref{LP:quanset}, a rigid tube (RT) method \cite{gao2023robust}, and a method that directly learns the set as a convex hull of the samples in the information set $\mathcal{I}_t^s$ (the convex hull is computed using the Python package \texttt{pytope}~\cite{pytope}).
+Assume that the intended control set of the obstacle is learned by observing the longitudinal and lateral accelerations in the ground coordinate system.
+The results for learning the sets with different numbers of samples are shown in Fig.~\ref{fig: set with different samples}, where the admissible control set $\mathbb{U}^s$ is overly estimated as a square (4 vertices) and a regular hexagon (6 vertices), respectively.
+Furthermore, Table~\ref{Table_set_est_com_time} compares the computation time for learning the set and reachability prediction based on the learned set as in \eqref{Eq:appreachset}.